outcoldsolutions/splunk-app-boilerplate/README.md

 sed -i '' 's/appboilerplate/${APPNAME}/' Makefile .gitignore ${APPNAME}/default/app.conf hack/splunk/etc/users/admin/user-prefs/local/user-prefs.conf
 ```

-Use your own README.md file and rename the `LICENSE` to the `LICENSE-splunk-app-boilerplate`,
+Use your README.md file and rename the `LICENSE` to the `LICENSE-splunk-app-boilerplate`,
-so you can define your own `LICENSE` for the application (if you want to publish it
+so you can define your `LICENSE` for the application (if you want to publish it
 as an open source project).

 ```